SPA-0101/EduTrain-using-ESP32/Docs/5-Demonstration.md

 ![1.Setting Up](../Images/Blynk.jpg)

 - CITS Trainer system is capable of connectivity over the internet through BLYNK mobile app.
-This feature is useful for the teacher to engage students and assess them during online training sessions.
-Below image depicts the interaction features configured on mobile app to enhance training effectiveness.
+- This feature is useful for the teacher to engage students and assess them during online training sessions.

 [⬆️ Back to README](../README.md)